 This section provides information on factors taken into account when quantifying the benefits of installing micro generation measures.
-It also sets out technical standards to be met when delivering these measures and includes specific Best Practice guidelines.

 This section will not provide energy saving data for all micro generation measures.
-The Energy Saving Trust is undertaking a number of different field trials of micro generation measures and is continually updating energy saving assumptions based on the results.
+The Energy Saving Trust undertakes field trials of micro generation measures and is continually updating energy saving assumptions based on the results.
 Primary Bidders wishing to undertake a scheme involving micro generation measures should contact the Programme Administrator to discuss their proposal.